peterGdot/Pyther.Ioc/readme.md

 This way any call of `Ioc::get(Product::class)` will return a new instance of the `Product` class.

 ## Dependency Injection

 A "Inversion of Control" container goes hand in hand with [Constructor Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection).

 Let's look at an example.
-Imagine we have a shopping cart, that depends of the current logged in customer:
+Imagine we have a shopping cart that depends of the current logged in customer:

 ```php
 class ShoppingCart